 Citroen C5 Aircross Hybrid: details, specs and prices

+Flair Plus cars start at £36,815, while there's an eight-year/100,000-mile warranty on the battery, guaranteeing 70% of its as-new performance.
 A 178bhp PureTech petrol engine joins forces with a 107bhp electric motor, delivering a combined maximum of 222bhp through an eight-speed transmission.
-Acceleration and top speed figures haven't been confirmed, although Citroen claims CO2 emissions of 39g/km and fuel economy of 166mpg.
+Acceleration and top-speed figures haven't been confirmed, although Citroen claims CO2 emissions of 39g/km and fuel economy of 168mpg for the car.

-As is the case with all PHEVs, achieving the latter figure in the real world relies on regular charging using the Type 2 socket: Citroen says the C5 Aircross can be topped up fully in two hours using a 7kW home wallbox, while a three-pin plug will need around six hours.
+As is the case with all plug-in hybrids, achieving the latter figure in the real world relies on regular charging using the Type 2 cable: Citroen says the C5 Aircross can be topped up fully in two hours using a 7kW home wallbox, while a three-pin plug will need around six hours.

-Several driving modes will be available on the C5 Aircross PHEV, including hybrid (default), engine-only and electric-only settings.
+Several driving modes are offered on the C5 Aircross PHEV, including hybrid (default), engine-only and electric-only settings.
 A sport mode will also be offered for ‘dynamic’ driving, while regenerative braking will top up the battery when on the move.

 Inside, the C5 Aircross features a 12.3-inch digital dashboard and an eight-inch touchscreen with new graphics.
-Citroen also promises "exceptional" protection from noise intrusion, claiming that the mandatory sound signal that warns pedestrians of the car’s presence at speeds below 19mph can’t be heard inside.
+Citroen also promises "exceptional" protection from noise intrusion, claiming that the mandatory sound signal that warns pedestrians of the car’s presence at speeds below 19mph can’t be heard inside the car.

 ‘Advanced Comfort’ seats are also included, while 19 driver-assistance systems should help reduce the risk of an accident.
 In the rear, all three seats can fold, recline and slide forward to provide "best-in-class" boot space, which ranges from 460 to 600 litres with the seats in the upright position.